HackBulgaria/Programming101-Ruby/week09/1-Micro-Blog/README.md

 For this task you will be using [Sinatra](http://www.sinatrarb.com/) to build a **microblogging application**

+**Note:** We do not want you to use any database!
+We want a pure Ruby solution that stores data in memory relying on arrays, hashes, sets and other structures.

 ## Routes

 Your application will have to provide the following interface: